 There is no degree required to be a life coach.
 Unlike academic institutions (such as Universities), life coach training organizations do not need to be accredited by a governing body because there exists no accrediting institution in the field of life coaching.

 There is no license required to be a life coach.
 Unlike licensed therapists, mental health counselors or psychologists, in the life coaching industry there exists no governing body or regulations requiring an official license or certification.
 This is because life coaching is dramatically different than therapy.
 Life coaches are not licensed mental health care providers or therapists and must not provide medical advice, engage in patient diagnosis, or treat mental illness or trauma.
 See our video on the differences between therapy and coaching for additional information.

-There may be organizations that claim to be an official or legal “accrediting body”, however this is false.
+There may be organizations that claim to be a legal “accrediting body”, however this is false.
 They are simply “associations” who charge a fee for training organizations to receive their “rubber stamp of approval” (based on those programs meeting the association’s standards).
 While these associations serve an important role in holding the coaching industry to higher standards and establishing a foundation of ethics and best practices, they do not hold any authority over the industry, other training organizations, or coaches.